microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 2. Select **GitHub** to view free-to-use models that are excellent for prototyping.

 > [!NOTE]
 > GitHub models are perfect for getting started because they're free to use, but they are token-rate limited.
-You can experiment without cost concerns, but for production deployments, consider using a pay-as-you-go offering through your GitHub Account or Azure AI Foundry.
+You can experiment without cost concerns, but for production deployments consider using a pay-as-you-go offering through your GitHub Account or Azure AI Foundry.

 ### Filter by Model Features